foremast/foremast/_docs/configuration_files/application_json.rst

 ``lambda_triggers``
 ~~~~~~~~~~~~~~~~~~~

 A list of all events to trigger a Lambda function.
-See :doc:`lambda_events` for details
+See :ref:`lambda_events` for details

     | *Type*: List
     | *Default*: ``[]``